 The land tub models have a 3/4 land area and a 1/4 water area.
 The water area is perfect for damp substrate or a humid hide.
 The low divider ramp helps keep the substrate in place.
 This section can also be filled with soil for digging or egg laying, or used as a safe feeding area with no substrate.

 (Ps.
 The photo above shows two small Waterland land tubs, size 55" x 24" x 9", in a 60" x 24" wire shelving unit.
-This Seville shelving unit with wheels is available for a good price and with free shipping on Amazon here.)
+That Seville shelving unit with wheels is usually available for a good price and with free shipping.)

 The water tub models are deeper than the land models, so they are more suitable for egg laying females.
 They provide more depth to the soil area.
 The ramp is rather steep and slippery though.
 You may have to cover it with something that gives better grip for tortoises' feet.